 St. Mark's is blessed with the number of children and young people we have within our church family.
-Over the course of each month we average 20 little ones in the creche, plus the babies that stay in church, 30-40 in the Explorer group which is Reception-year 2 (ages 4-7) and another 70-80 in our Adventurers group which is years 3-6 (ages 7-11.)
-This means we have up to 140 children coming through our doors and in our care over the course of a month.
+Each week we average 3 little ones in the creche (18 months-3 years old), plus the babies that stay in church, 10 in the Explorer group which is Reception-year 2 (ages 4-7) and another 23 in our Adventurers group which is years 3-6 (ages 7-11.)
 We are so thankful for the energy and vibrancy they bring to our church family, and it's our prayer that each one of these children, through attending Kids' Church, will come to know how deeply loved they are loved by God, how each of them are unique and how God has given each of them special gifts to be used for him.
 Our prayer is that they will each come to accept Jesus into their lives and go on to serve him as they grow up here and then through their lives wherever they may be.

 It is such a responsibility and a privilege to be teaching and nurturing our children and to lay down these firm foundations in Jesus.
-We have an absolutely incredible team of 30 volunteers who selflessly give up their time to prepare and deliver exciting sessions in their various groups and who nurture and care for our children week by week.
+We have an absolutely incredible team of 30 kid's church volunteers who selflessly give up their time to prepare and deliver exciting sessions in their various groups and who nurture and care for our children week by week.
 This is such an important and vital ministry and as a leadership team at St. Mark's we are so very grateful to every one of our wonderful volunteers.